Aurel-R/cma/README.md

 # Contiguous (and serialized) Memory Allocator
-These functions allocate contiguous memory (CM) to perform IPC mechanisms for share complex (and large) objects containing pointers (like list, binary tree and graph for example).
+These functions allocate contiguous memory (cm) to facilitate the use of IPCs to share complex (and large) objects containing pointers (like list, binary tree and graph for example).